Doggfather: Music video

 In the music video it shows Snoop and actor Dave Foley (in the character of a Peter Lorre inspired club owner) sitting at a table in a 1940s-based mansion discussing how Snoop's friends are abusing their power and how they need to "get a jobby job" (referencing the intro from the Gin & Juice music video).
 Snoop slaps the surprised club owner across the face, leading into the song with Snoop stating "play it again Sam".
 It shows classic dancing like the boogie and Snoop performing on stage for the rich people in the mansion.
 Later, Foley's character walks back to Snoop telling him he has no respect for him, and he will no longer stand it and again gets hurt; this time by using Foley's finger to light a cigarette.
 The whole video was filmed in black and white to give it a "classic gangster feeling".
+The music video features cameos by Kurupt and Nate Dogg.
+It was released in April 1997.

+Live performances

+Snoop performed the song live at the House of Blues on July 4, 1996 as a sneak peek before the album and song were officially released.